-- Hudson Bay Company's Fur Trading Fort First Nation Encampment Our Lady of Peace Roman Catholic Mission
+- Hudson Bay Company's Fur Trading Fort - - Our Lady of Peace Roman Catholic Mission -

-Smudging Ceremony & Medicine Wheel Teachings; Prayers & Blessing The smudging ceremony is a ritual that is a part of First Nations cultures and will be performed by Cheryle Chagnon-Greyeyes, while Elders Kelly et Daphne Good Eagle will do prayers and blessing.
-Each day after the
+Smudging Ceremony & Medicine Wheel Teachings; Prayers & Blessing The smudging ceremony is a ritual that is a part of First Nations cultures and will be performed by Cheryle Chagnon-Greyeyes with Elders Kelly and Daphne Good Eagle .

 Our Lady of Peace Roman Catholic Mission

-An heritage interpretor will be present to introduce you to the importance of missionaries during the settlement period of Western Canada.
+An heritage interpreter will be present to introduce you to the importance of missionaries during the settlement period of Western Canada.